Ryftrr/survival_shooter/README.md

 # survival_shooter
-Originally a Final Project for a python class created by a friend
+Originally a Final Project for a python course created by a friend

 CREDIT: